pavellyapin/python-spider-mongo/README.md

 Step 1: spider crwal fox_people

-Step 2: execute main.py , it will iniate a CrawlerRunner
+Step 2: execute main.py , it will initiate a CrawlerRunner

 Used:
 - MongoDB